nicolas-webdev/camr-rank-2025/README.md

 The Mahjong League application is designed to solve several key challenges in managing competitive Mahjong leagues:

-1. **Rank Management**: Automatically handles player progression through different ranks based on their performance, implementing a sophisticated point system that accounts for game results and current player ranks.
+1. **Rank Management**: Automatically handles player progression through different ranks (新人, 9級, etc.) based on their performance, implementing a sophisticated point system that accounts for game results and current player ranks.

 2. **Game Recording**: Provides a reliable system for recording game results, including support for both Hanchan (full games) and Tonpuusen (east-only games), with built-in validation and point calculation.